-- 5.1 Although no significant governance issues have been identified, some lesser areas of importance have been recognised.
-These are set out below: - 1.
+- 5.1 The following governance issues have been identified: - 1.
 The need to ensure that lessons are learned corporately from the Electrical Maintenance Contract Procurement. - 2.
 The requirement to update the Council's Local Code of Corporate Governance in the light of recently-revised CIPFA/SOLACE guidance.